-The fixed rate is based on the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest one-eighth of 1%.
+- The interest rate is a fixed rate is based on the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest one-eighth of 1%.
 However, the rate will not exceed 8.25%.

-Once your loans are combined into a Direct Consolidation Loan, they cannot be removed.
+- Once your loans are combined into a Direct Consolidation Loan, they cannot be removed.
 The loans that were consolidated have been paid off and no longer exist.
-Take the time to study the pros and cons of consolidation before you submit your application.

 5 – Review & Sign

 Once the application is submitted, the selected servicer will complete the processing and follow-up with the applicant.
 Once the application process is fully completed, the selected servicer will confirm the details of your existing loans (outstanding balance, existing servicer), complete the consolidation, and send loan payoffs to your existing loan servicers.